Jasiuka/VanillaJS_Weather-app/README.md

 Weather application project features:

-- 3 locations to view weather (1 main and 2 side)
-- Remove / add locations
-- Select main location
+- Changing units and hours format
 - User can save data to local storage
 - Saved data is loaded whenever user enters web page
-- Background video depending on weather
+- Background image depending on weather
 -

 In what technologies I will build these web apps: